biosustain/apoptosis/report.md

 ### Observed vs modelled timecourses

-Here are the observed timecourses for each design under the 15ug/mL puromycin treatment, alongside a sample of model-realised timecourses.
+Figure 1. shows observed timecourses for each design under the 15ug/mL puromycin treatment, alongside a sample of model-realised timecourses.

 ![Simulated timecourses for the 15ug/mL Puromycin treatment](results/timecourses.png)